JessicaDosseh/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Why would you use class component over function components (removing hooks from the question)?
+- [1] Why would you use class component over function components (removing hooks from the question)?

+// You may use class components over Funtion depending on the industry you find tyourself in maybe the compnay you work for prefers one over the other.

-- [ ] Name three lifecycle methods and their purposes.
+- [2] Name three lifecycle methods and their purposes.

+// Mount: the begining / birth of component.
+// Update: gowth fase of component.
+// Unmount: end of component.

-- [ ] What is the purpose of a custom hook?
+- [3] What is the purpose of a custom hook?

+// To apply stateful logic and non-visual behavior.

-- [ ] Why is it important to test our apps?
+- [4] Why is it important to test our apps?

+// To ensure that you app works they way it supose to and to maintain quality control.

 ## Project Set Up